jsalt2019-diadet/jsalt2019-diadet/egs/jsalt2019-diadet/v1/README.md

  - 00X: data preparation and feature extraction
  - 01X: x-vector training
  - 02X: speaker diarization steps
- - 03X: x-vector extraction
+ - 03X: x-vector extraction for spk detection and tracking
- - 04X: PLDA back-ends for speaker detection/tracking.
+ - 04X: PLDA back-ends for speaker detection
+ - 05X: PLDA back-ends for speaker tracking
- - 05X: print results
+ - 06X: print results

 Please, read and understand what each script does before running it.